- First Aid for Choking in Babies

 - If the child has a spinal injury, do not move the head or neck while pulling the jaw forward, and do not let the mouth close.

 Tips to Prevent Choking in Children

-- Ensure that you offer mashed or pureed food to your baby when you start them on solids up until they begin teething and are able to consume finger foods.
+- Ensure that you offer mashed or pureed food to your baby when you start feeding solids up until the baby begins teething and can consume finger foods.

-- Avoid using teething medication as it may numb the baby’s throat and make swallowing difficult.
+- Avoid using the teething medication as it may numb the baby’s throat and make swallowing difficult.

-- When babies start eating solid foods, ensure they are sitting up for their meals.
+- When the baby starts eating solid foods, ensure he is sitting up for his meals.

 - Make sure all vegetables are soft-cooked.